Indr1d-C0ld/ADS-B-Database-Query/README.md

 Currently running in Raspberry Pi 4B for the DB maintenance, while for ADS-B (feeding adsb.fi service) remote receiving station I'm using Raspberry Pi 3B, all in my LAN.

+The DB file will be automatically created the first time db.py is run, in /home/pi.

-Remember to update the DB with the help of cron, for example:
+Remember to modify the main python script and update the DB with the help of cron, for example:

 * * * * * /usr/bin/python3 /home/pi/db.py